- Community Living

 - Stand clear of the building after evacuating.
 Emergency apparatus will be maneuvering around the building.
 Stay away from the main entrance.

-- Follow the directions of fire and police personnel and residence hall staff.
+- Follow the directions of emergency responders and residence hall staff.

 Always try to remain calm.
 Never try to re-enter a burning building to try to save personal possessions.

 Iowa is prone to severe weather in terms of tornados, strong winds, hail, flooding, and blizzards.
 Always be conscious of existing weather conditions.
 When the National Weather Service announces a storm watch, announced when conditions are conducive for severe weather, monitor the weather through radio, TV, or the Internet.
 When a weather or storm warning is issued, immediately:

 - Take cover in the basement or lowest level of your residence hall or the nearest building you are in.
 If you are in Knights Village, go to the ground floor of the Centennial Complex.
 The next best protection may be found on the lowest floor or an interior corridor.
 Avoid window areas and corridors of one-story buildings.